 The famous Quindio wax palms of Colombia

-It’s also quite a pain in the ass to get to, quite frankly.
-Finding a direct bus from Medellin to Salento isn’t a problem and it’s also not very expensive (it should be less than 50,000 Colombian pesos (around 14USD) per person.
-The problem is that bus travel through the mountains is very slow, so when the bus trip is listed as 6.5-7 hours, it’s more like nine.
+Frankly, Salento is a pain in the ass to get to.
+Finding a direct bus from Medellínto Salento isn’t a problem and it’s also not very expensive (in 2024, the trip costs around 70,0000 Colombian pesos (COP), or 17 USD.
+The problem is that busing through the mountains is slow going due to steep and winding roads.
+So, although the trip is listed as around 6.5 to 7 hours in length, in reality it takes more like nine hours.

 Photo of a Jeep known as a Willy.